 Site Allocations Review

 Camden is growing, and it’s essential we respond to that growth in a way that benefits our whole community.
 That’s why Camden Council is developing a new Site Allocations Local Plan for Camden.
-The Plan identifies a number key development sites and areas across the borough and sets out how they should be developed in the future, ensuring that they are planned for in a way that respects the local character of the surrounding area and meets the needs of local communities and businesses.
+The Plan identifies a number key development sites and areas across the borough.
+It sets out how they should be developed in the future.
+They should be planned in a way that respects the local character of the surrounding area.
+They should also meet the needs of local communities and businesses.

-Once adopted this Plan will replace policies in the 2013 Site Allocations Plan and be used alongside other policies in Camden’s Development Plan to assess new development proposals on key sites and areas.
+Once adopted this Plan will replace policies in the 2013 Site Allocations Plan.
+It will be used alongside other policies in Camden’s Development Plan to assess development proposals on key sites and areas.